-While our sample size for Navient complaints is relatively small, the way Navient handles payments was publicized earlier this year when the California attorney general filed a lawsuit against the company, alleging misconduct.
+While our sample size for Navient complaints is relatively small, the way Navient handles payments was publicized in 2018 when the California attorney general filed a lawsuit against the company, alleging misconduct.

 Specifically, the lawsuit states that Navient misrepresented the order in which it applies extra loan payments, and also failed to properly discharge federal student debt for borrowers with a total and permanent disability.
 This Navient scam is just one of many against the servicer currently.

 In our survey, we saw a handful of Navient complaints about how the servicer handles payments.
 One reader wrote, “When I called for help with options after graduating and couldn’t pay my loan they told me my only option was forbearance.
 Years later after doing my own research, I’ve realized there were many other options.”

 This practice is exactly one of the allegations the Consumer Financial Protection Bureau (CFPB) made in 2017 when it filed a lawsuit against Navient.

 Other borrowers have experienced similar circumstances, receiving bad information about how income-driven repayment plans worked and had a difficult time getting the servicer to get them on the right plan.